Introduction Tools and Software

 If you haven’t noticed by now, there’s a constant flood of new technologies and tools entering and exiting the market just as fast as they came in.
-Some tools handle a large scope of things, and then there are others that just handle one or two things.
+Some tools handle a large scope of things, and then others just handle one or two things.
 And, if they do their marketing right, they all claim to be the #1 in what they do and the #1 solution for you.

 If you’re not careful, you’ll end up in a position that we know all too well: 30 different tools that you’ve mix-matched together to create your Frankenstein business system.
 This is all too familiar to many entrepreneurs; Sooner or later, you’ll have to face this ugly monster if you want to grow past a certain point.